mkpetterson/ride-share-churn/README.md

 <b>Data Preparation</b>

-The dataset was alrady fairly clean, although there were 3 features with varying amounts of null values.
+The dataset required cleaning prior to building and evaluating our models.
+In particular, there were 3 features with varying amounts of null values and several categorical features that needed to be transformed.

 <img alt="Data" src='img/data_head.png'>

-Additionally, some of the features were categorical or contained information that was redundant.
 We made the following changes to both the train and test data:

 - We filled in the missing values in 'average rating of driver' with the average rating from the other entries.
 16% of the data in this column was missing and we felt this was too much data to drop from our analysis.